 Prior to coming to KIDTHINK, Dr. Unger was an assistant professor with the Department of Clinical Health Psychology, in the College of Medicine, in the Faculty of Health Sciences at the University of Manitoba.
 In this position, she provided consultations, assessments, workshops, classes and group therapies to the programs of Access Winnipeg West and the Grace General Hospital.
 Dr. Unger also worked for three years as the coordinator of two family therapy services at New Directions for Children, Youth, Adults and Families.
 She believes that working with parents is the best way to help children and helping children is one of the best ways to prevent more challenging difficulties later in life, including experiences of mental illness.

-The creation of the UDT was, in part, made possible by the successes of Carmyn’s Insurance company: Paradigm Insurance Inc. (Paradigm).
-Paradigm is a life and accident and sickness insurance agency which delivers unique, efficient, and intelligent insurance-based solutions to individuals, families, and businesses across Canada.
+After starting her career as a strategy consultant with Accenture in Toronto, she eventually decided to move back to Winnipeg to join the family business in Life Insurance and Investment Planning.
+Carmyn founded her own Life Insurance practice called Paradigm Insurance Inc. Paradigm is a life and accident & sickness insurance agency that delivers unique, efficient, and intelligent insurance-based solutions to individuals, families, and businesses across Canada.

 Carmyn has always had a desire for helping others.
 In 2014, she founded her family charitable foundation called The Upside Down Tree (UDT).
 The foundation has helped upwards of twenty in-need start-up charities primarily based in Manitoba; though some partners extend across Canada.
 The creation of the UDT was to include her own network of family and friends and to live by the principle that many small actions can lead to big changes when working together.
 To date, UDT has raised more than $1,400,000.